yktoo/yktoo.com/content/blog/posts/0219/index.en.md

 There are 31 people on the list, most of them are of Turkish, Arabic or African origin.
 I'm the only one from the ex-USSR.
 {{< imgfig "https://4.bp.blogspot.com/-NSWDOltzEYY/U1TMxxiNRlI/AAAAAAAAcl0/h8x_oo4Fj4o/s1600/dsc03573.picasaweb.jpg" >}}

 The official part begins.
-The mayor, Lucas Bolsius, who once {{< intref "0173" "introduced" >}} us to Amersfoort, steps up and gives a long speech about the importance of the event, the Dutch culture, its key values and so forth.
+The mayor, Lucas Bolsius, who once {{< a "0173" "introduced" >}} us to Amersfoort, steps up and gives a long speech about the importance of the event, the Dutch culture, its key values and so forth.

 Finally he reads out the Declaration of Allegiance and starts the confirmation round.
 He approaches the candidates one-by-one, who would stand up and say either {{< fl ""Dat verklaar en beloof ik"" >}} ("That I affirm and promise", the secular version) or {{< fl ""Zo waarlijk helpe mij God almachtig"" >}} ("So help me God Almighty", the religious version).
 At exactly that moment you've formally become Dutch.
 {{< imgfig "https://2.bp.blogspot.com/-mxIO-9EC7HY/U1TMzVRHWEI/AAAAAAAAcl8/GqUrpZnKoN8/s1600/dsc03574.picasaweb.jpg" >}}